-Preservation of UL has been shown to improve continence outcomes.4-6 However, differences in methodology (MRI, USS) and timing of measurements (pre-, intra-, post-operative) hinders its practical definition and undermines its clinical utility.
+Preservation of UL has been shown to improve continence outcomes.4-6 However, differences in methodology (magnetic resonance imaging [MRI], ultrasound) and timing of measurements (pre-, intra-, postoperative) hinders its practical definition and undermines its clinical utility.

-In the current era of robotic surgery, surgeons have the advantage of operating with superior visual magnification, allowing for more precise intra-operative measurements to be performed.
-There is value in broadening the utility of current technologies to allow for intra-operative measurements of important anatomical variables such as urethral dimensions to optimize anatomical preservation.
-One study addressed the use of intra-operative urethral measurements via transrectal ultrasound to guide post-operative continence recovery, and highlighted that the preservation of distal continence mechanisms are important for continence recovery.4 However, this lacks precision compared to our novel method described.
+In the current era of robotic surgery, surgeons have the advantage of operating with superior visual magnification, allowing for more precise intraoperative measurements to be performed.
+There is value in broadening the utility of current technologies to allow for intraoperative measurements of important anatomical variables, such as urethral dimensions, to optimize anatomical preservation.
+One study addressed the use of intraoperative urethral measurements via transrectal ultrasound to guide postoperative continence recovery, and highlighted that the preservation of distal continence mechanisms are important for continence recovery.4 However, this lacks precision compared to our novel method described.

 To our knowledge, our study is the first offering practical utility of real-time measurements during RARP.
-It is precise, quick and easy to perform.
+It is precise, quick, and easy to perform.
 If a digital ruler application software is not available, measurements could be performed by passing a sterile ruler strip into the patient and using the same technique described in our study.
-Intraoperative measurements are a precise and clinically meaningful way of enabling surgeons, in real-time, to maximise preservation of UL thus optimizing patients' post-operative continence recovery.
+Intraoperative measurements are a precise and clinically meaningful way of enabling surgeons, in real-time, to maximize preservation of UL, thus optimizing patients' postoperative continence recovery.

-Furthermore, our findings of UL as an important function of continence recovery after RARP add to the growing evidence that preservation of the UL is important to maximizing continence outcomes.^{3,5,7} Paparel et al (2009) measured UL using MRI and showed that a longer UL both before and after surgery, as well as preservation of UL during surgery correlated with earlier continence recovery.5 These findings were corroborated in larger studies including a meta-analysis,^{3,6} highlighting the importance of using meticulous dissection and surgical techniques for maximal UL preservation during RP, for achieving improved continence outcomes.
+Furthermore, our findings of UL as an important function of continence recovery after RARP add to the growing evidence that preservation of the UL is important to maximizing continence outcomes.^{3,5,7} Paparel et al measured UL using MRI and showed that a longer UL both before and after surgery, as well as preservation of UL during surgery, correlated with earlier continence recovery.5 These findings were corroborated in larger studies, including a meta-analysis,^{3,6} highlighting the importance of using meticulous dissection and surgical techniques for maximal UL preservation during RP for achieving improved continence outcomes.